pgeu/pgeu-system/docs/confreg/configuring.md

 voted and the overall average vote.
 Usually this would be off until everyone has finished voting.

+There are two methods for calculating the average score of a
+proposal:

+- Average &mdash; This is the standard average of all the scores.
+- Olympic average &mdash; This method removes one instance each of the maximum and minimum of the scores before averaging.
+This helps prevent both favoritism and also sabotage.

 ### Roles

 There are four types of roles that can be configured at the level of